NoroffFEU/agency.noroff.dev/README.md

 ### Running the Project

-The project is configured to run with Vite, so you can run the project with the following command. **Do not use live server or any other server, as this will not work.**
+The project is configured to run with [Vite](https://vitejs.dev/).
+Run the project with the following command.
+**Do not use live server or any other server, as this will not work.**

 ```bash
 npm run dev